Xi stresses one-China principle in talks with Taiwan opposition leader

 BEIJING, Nov.
 1, Kyodo

-Chinese President Xi Jinping on Tuesday held talks Tuesday with the head of Taiwan's main opposition party and urged adherence to an understanding reached 24 years ago that China and Taiwan are inseparable.
+Chinese President Xi Jinping on Tuesday held talks Tuesday with the head of Taiwan's main opposition party and underscored the importance of adherence to an understanding reached 24 years ago that the two sides of the Taiwan Strait are inseparable.

+"To ensure national integrity and protect the fundamental interests of the Chinese nation is the common will of all Chinese people," Xi said in his first meeting with Hung Hsiu-chu since she became leader of the China-friendly Nationalist Party (KMT) in March.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.